Part of a set. See all set records

 Gift of Mrs. A. Dean Perry 1962.279.73.a

-In the concluding illustration to the tale of the parrot on the eighth night, the prince is enthroned at the top of the composition.
-In the lower right corner, his father, the former king, walks to the forest to live out his life in retirement, as was customary, while blood flows from the handmaiden's headless neck.
-The ends of garments visible below the picture plane reveal that there was another earlier composition that was painted over—a common practice throughout the Tales of a Parrot in which new recruits to the atelier were experimenting with a new style.
+In the concluding illustration to the parrot's story on the eighth night, the prince is enthroned at the top of the composition to the accompaniment of musical fanfare.
+His father the king, in blue at the lower right, heads off to retirement in the forest, as was customary, with his walking stick and prayer beads.
+The ends of garments visible below the picture plane reveal that another earlier composition was painted over—a common practice throughout the Tales of a Parrot in which new recruits to the atelier were experimenting with a new style.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.